RichardLitt/stranded-by-trump/index.md

 [Muslim Advocates](https://www.muslimadvocates.org/) has also put out a [community guidance](http://www.muslimadvocates.org/wp-content/uploads/FINAL-Community-Guidance-Jan-2017-re-EO.pdf) document and a [fact sheet](https://www.muslimadvocates.org/wp-content/uploads/FINAL-Fact-sheet-Jan-2017-re-EO.pdf) that are both helpful.

+Here are flyers in [Arabic and Farsi](https://drive.google.com/drive/folders/0B4NP5H8LMBO4RV9fcml5bE9idVE) about the current events that have good information.

 2. **DO NOT SIGN ANYTHING** you are asked to sign, including and especially Form I-407, even if they say it will make life easier.

 3. **Do not voluntarily abandon your green card** or lawful permanent resident application.